Frequently Asked Questions

 The other Scholarships available are through Trinity Lutheran Church and the CCA Tuition Scholarship.
 These scholarships are paper applications that may be obtained from the school office.
 Please see the CCA school office for this scholarship award amount.
 Families who are awarded the full 50% Tuition Assistance through the ACE or FAST program are not eligible for the CCA Tuition Scholarship.
 Trinity Lutheran and CCA Tuition Scholarship applications should be turned into the school office.

 Is CCA non-denominational?

 Yes.
 From our inception in 2000, it has been important for CCA to respect each family’s denominational preference.
 While it would be much easier to partner with a specific church for financial support, we didn’t want to exclude any family based on the teachings of one denomination.
 Because of that, CCA teaches Bible class only, and carefully selects non-denominational Christian curriculum.
-The CCA Board of Directors, staff, and students represent many different denominations, including United Methodist, Presbyterian, Catholic, Nazarene, Mormon, Southern Baptist, Church of Christ, Lutheran, Assembly of God, and Bible Churches.
+CCA, it's Board of Directors and staff represent many different Christian denominations and welcomes students of all faiths.
 CCA has a Statement of Faith (in the Student Handbook) set forth by its charter Board of Directors to provide patrons with the religious positions that the school was founded on.

 Does CCA have a Uniform Policy, or a Dress Code?